Low-Carb Roasted Spicy Cauliflower

-Low-Carb Roasted Spicy Cauliflower is a recipe where cauliflower is tossed with olive oil, spicy red pepper flakes, salt, and pepper and roasted until it’s tender and lightly browned, and this Low-Carb Roasted Spicy Cauliflower is a treat that’s vegan, dairy-free, low-carb, Keto, low-glycemic, gluten-free, Paleo, Whole 30, and South Beach Diet friendly.
+Low-Carb Roasted Spicy Cauliflower is a recipe where cauliflower is tossed with olive oil, spicy red pepper flakes, salt, and pepper and roasted until it’s tender and lightly browned.
+It’s delicious, and this Spicy Cauliflower is a treat that’s vegan, dairy-free, low-carb, Keto, low-glycemic, gluten-free, Paleo, Whole 30, and South Beach Diet friendly.
 Use the Diet-Type Index to find more recipes like this one.

 Not long ago I updated the recipe for Roasted Cauliflower with Parmesan and that reminded me about how simple and delicious roasted cauliflower is.
 And it’s pretty obvious that I am a roasted cauliflower fan, because back in the archives I have a lot of variations of roasted cauliflower.
 This Low-Carb Roasted Spicy Cauliflower is a roasted cauliflower recipe that recently got popular on Pinterest, and I was happy to update the original photos that I felt didn’t really show off how tasty it was.
 If you like spicy food and are a cauliflower fan, this might become one of your favorite ways to cook it!

 I originally found the recipe for Roasted Spicy Cauliflower in The South Beach Diet Quick and Easy Cookbook back in 2007, and the original recipe simply called for red pepper flakes.
 Although I had a few different types in my pantry, I was excited to use the Aleppo Pepper that Burcu from Almost Turkish Recipes sent me as a gift when we were doing a blog event together called Weekend Herb Blogging.